MightyOrm/Mighty/docs/docs/differences-from-massive.md

 ## DataTable support

 - DataTable is no longer directly supported (not even on .NET Framework).
-However if you need it, the (short) Massive source code for .ToDataTable() is [here](https://github.com/FransBouma/Massive/blob/583c0932cb5da17f06216777be74e16a421f2df4/src/Massive.Shared.cs#L140-L187); it is open source, under the same license as this project.
+However if you need it, the (short) Massive source code for .ToDataTable() is [here](https://github.com/FransBouma/Massive/blob/583c0932cb5da17f06216777be74e16a421f2df4/src/Massive.Shared.cs#L140-L187); it is open source, under the same license as this project

 ## Table meta-data